totaloncue/guides/gcp/compute-engine/compute-engine-overview.md

    1. 1-96 vCPUs (any even number within)
    1. Up to 8GB RAM per vCPU

+## OS Login

+## Defaults

+1. Local users with passwords aren't configured on Linux VMs
+1. Uses custom project and/or instance metadata to configure SSH keys and to manage SSH access
+1. SSH keys stored in project metadata can access all VMs in project with these keys
+1. SSH keys stored in instance metadata can access individual VMs
+1. Manage access through metadata or OS Login
+1. Can login names be customized?
+1. What are labels?
+1. What is instance metadata and how do I set it?
+1. Fedora
+   1. username=<email_id>
+1. Debian
+   1. username=<email_id>
+1. Ubuntu
+   1. username=<email_id>

 ## Instance Types by use-case

 [Google Recommendation](https://www.gstatic.com/bricks/image/d25deab79c4a1f929fe61f943405e92e20c4a14ee16c91765c57e198bff289ab.svg)